DesignisOrion/DevBoy-IDE/README.md

 # DevBoy IDE

 DevBoy IDE is an integrated development environment for Python that is designed for python beginners to advance.
+Included the executable file which is available for download.
+Enjoy!

 ## Usage